 - A course on contemporary American foreign policy

 - Proficiency in a contemporary foreign language through the completion of two years of the language at the college level or its equivalent.
-Please note, for Amherst College students, the requirement is two years of college-level foreign language study.”
+(For Amherst College students, the requirement is two years of college-level foreign language study.)

 Here are a few basic things to consider: